nvs/map/README.md

     -- addition, various map information will be exposed to the user build -- environment.
     map = {
-        -- The path to the map file that will be used as a basis for the -- built map.
-If absent, the `build` command will only attempt to -- package the `war3map.lua`.
+        -- Path to the map file or directory that will be used as a basis -- for the built map.
+If absent, the `build` command will only -- attempt to package the `war3map.lua`.
         --
         -- If the map table is specified, this setting is required. input = 'path/to/input.w3x',